Learning-To-Measure: In-Context Active Feature Acquisition: Introduction

 \section{Introduction}

 Machine learning (ML) methods typically operate under the assumption that all input features are available at inference time.
 However, this assumption does not hold in scenarios where acquiring certain features involves significant costs or risks, such as medical diagnostics \citep{erion2022cost}.
 For example, acquiring imaging data or invasive biopsies may incur substantial financial costs and pose potential risks to patient safety \citep{callender2021benefit}.
-In such cases, there is a need to adaptively determine the value of feature acquisition against its costs to make informed decisions.
+In such cases, it becomes necessary to weigh the expected predictive benefit of each feature against its acquisition cost.

 Active feature acquisition (AFA) addresses this problem by learning an agent to adaptively select which features to acquire or observe for each sample \citep{ma2018eddi, shim2018joint, von2023evaluationstatic}.
-AFA is naturally a sequential decision-making problem, where conditioning on past feature acquisitions can inform collection in the future.
-Prior AFA work uses either greedy acquisition strategies that maximize an estimate of the one-step expected information gain ~\citep{ma2018eddi, gong2019icebreaker, covert2023learning, chattopadhyay2023variational, gadgil2023estimating}, or RL approaches that learn a value (or Q-) function to improve multi-step feature acquisition \citep{shim2018joint, kachuee2019opportunistic, janisch2019classification, li2021active}.
+AFA is naturally a sequential decision-making problem, where past feature acquisitions informs future acquisition decisions.
+Prior AFA work uses either greedy acquisition strategies that maximize estimates of one-step expected information gain ~\citep{ma2018eddi, gong2019icebreaker, covert2023learning, chattopadhyay2023variational, gadgil2024estimating}, or reinforcement learning approaches that learn value (or Q-) functions for multi-step feature acquisition \citep{shim2018joint, kachuee2019opportunistic, janisch2019classification, li2021active}.

-Most AFA methods suffer from common bottlenecks.
-First, they are trained on retrospective data, which consists of intrinsically missing features~\citep{von2023evaluationdynamic, von2023evaluationstatic}.
-For example, clinical data are often incomplete and shaped by clinical protocols, resource constraints, workflow decisions, and patient behavior.
-This leads to systematic missingness in features across subpopulations and limited task-specific data labels \citep{jeanselme2022imputation, chang2024racial, zink2024access}.
-Consider chest-pain triage in the emergency department, where the guidelines typically prioritize first-line laboratory tests, followed by additional invasive testing or X-ray studies, leading to missingness dependent on past observations.
-Agents trained on retrospective data may encode the same acquisition bias.
-Imputing features will not calibrate on the informativeness of the feature; likewise, models that ignore missingness without modulating uncertainty will replicate missingness patterns.